 The story is about a matinée idol, Arindam Mukherjee who has to take the train to Delhi as flight tickets are unavailable.
 He is going there to receive a prestigious national award.

-A young female journalist, Aditi happens to bump into him and she plans to take a secret interview of his.
-Without realizing the situation, he goes onto divulging his inner persona, insecurities and later on gets into introspection mode.
+A young female journalist, Aditi, happens to bump into him, and she plans to conduct a secret interview with him.
+Without realizing the situation, he goes on to divulge his inner persona and insecurities and later on gets into introspection mode.

 Throughout this session, Aditi’s contempt towards him changes into pity as he gradually humanizes himself.

-It is the final film in Partition trilogy directed by Ritwik Ghatak.
+It is the final film in the Partition trilogy directed by Ritwik Ghatak.

-The protagonist is Ishwar, a Hindu refugee who has fled from East Pakistan (now Bangladesh) to West Bengal along with his little sister Sita, in hope to build a new life.
-By help from a friend, he finds a job in a factory near Subarnarekha River in suburban Calcutta, from which the film derives its title.
+The protagonist is Ishwar, a Hindu refugee who has fled from East Pakistan (now Bangladesh) to West Bengal along with his little sister Sita, in the hope of building a new life.
+With help from a friend, he finds a job in a factory near the Subarnarekha River in suburban Calcutta, from which the film derives its title.

-The film touches upon social evils like casteism, migration & its effects.
+The film touches upon social evils like casteism and migration & their effects.

 Do check Best Satyajit Ray Films You Should Watch.

-Old Bengali cinema is Gold and list of Old Classic Bengali movies is huge.
-We couldn’t add all the best old Bengali Movies on this list, so we tried our favorite films.
+Old Bengali cinema is Gold and the list of Old Classic Bengali movies is huge.
+We couldn’t add all the best old Bengali Movies to this list, so we tried our favorite films.
 You can share some other film names in the comment section.